 Other Exercises to Manage Spinal Compression

-By strengthening the neck and making it more flexible by means of simple exercises, you will be able to avoid spinal cord compression easily.
+By strengthening the neck and making it more flexible by means of simple exercises, you will be able to better avoid spinal cord compression.
 It can reduce your pain and serve as a primary exercise treatment to prevent the condition.

 Try doing aerobic exercises as well, which help in relieving stress in the lumbar spine.
 Aerobic exercises also help release endorphins, which serve as a natural pain-relieving process for the body.